 The Burnaby Blues and Roots Festival is a Vancouver music festival that takes place on the lawns of Deer Lake Park in August.

-The one-day event attracts great bands and up to 5000 people.
+The two-day event features great bands and attracts up to 5000 people.

 Deer Lake Music Festival

 The headliner band a couple of years ago was Trombone Shorty & Orleans Avenue, and other great bands that have performed here include Matt Andersen, Sue Foley, Leeroy Stagger, Jesse Roper, Murray Porter, Little Miss Higgins, Jesse Waldman, Kaya Kurz, Lord Huron, and Feist.

 About the Festival

 The Burnaby Blues and Roots Festival takes place at Deer Lake Park in central Burnaby not far from the City Hall and Burnaby Village Museum.
 The park is a beautiful venue, and the festival features three different stages, a market, food vendors and (very importantly) beer and wine service.

 As the 2020 schedule has not been released, the schedule for the Burnaby Blues and Roots Festival in 2019 is listed below for comparing.
 (Note: times and performer details are subject to change.)